 Long service leave disputes

-Applications can be made to SAET with regards to long service leave to:
+Applications can be made to SAET:

-- review a SafeWork SA inspector’s notice in relation to an application for long service leave under the Long Service Leave Act 1987 (section 12)
+• to review a SafeWork SA inspector’s notice in relation to an application for long service leave under the Long Service Leave Act 1987 (section 12)

-- seek long service leave where it has been not granted or the payment of long service leave entitlements where it has not been paid under the Long Service Leave Act 1987 (section 13)
+• to seek long service leave where it has been not granted or the payment of long service leave entitlements where it has not been paid under the Long Service Leave Act 1987 (section 13)

 What do I need to do?